 - Backgrounds are important, they create a context for figures and objects to exist within.

-- Space is everywhere!
+- Space is literally everywhere!

 - Space is challenging because it’s intangible & invisible.

 - In 2D artwork, atmospheric perspective is the illusion of depth moving back into space.

 - Objects closer to the viewer appear more articulate, detailed, and higher in contrast.

 - Objects further back in space are blurrier, lower in contrast and have little detail.